oprypin/crsfml/README.md

         - Easier installation.
     - Disadvantages:
         - Tied to a particular version of SFML.
-        - Although sizes of SFML objects seem to always be of equal or smaller sizes than on Linux 64-bit (where the sources are generated), this is not completely guaranteed.
+        - Although sizes of SFML objects seem to always be of equal or smaller sizes than on Linux 64-bit with latest GCC (where the sources are generated), this is not completely guaranteed.
 So, in case of a mismatch, data may be written outside of the memory region allocated for an object.

 ### Install SFML